Martha Gulati, MD, MS, FACC, FAHA, FASPC

 University of Arizona College of Medicine-Phoenix

-Martha Gulati, MD, MS, FACC, FAHA, FASPC, is the editor-in-chief of CardioSmart.
+Martha Gulati, MD, MS, FACC, FAHA, FASPC, is the Editor-in-Chief of CardioSmart.
 Her commitment to and passion for the study of women and cardiac diseases has won her many awards and distinctions.
-In 2011, she received the first CREDO (Coalition to Reduce Racial and Ethnic Disparities in Cardiovascular Outcomes) Award from the American College of Cardiology, which was given to honor her contributions to improving cardiovascular health care of women patients.
+She received the Bernadine Healy Leadership in Women’s CV Disease Award in 2019.
+In 2011, she received the first CREDO (Coalition to Reduce Racial and Ethnic Disparities in Cardiovascular Outcomes) Award.
+Both distinctions were given by the American College of Cardiology to honor her contributions to improving cardiovascular health care of women patients.

 Gulati has published articles in top peer-reviewed publications, and her research has been featured in hundreds of newspapers.
-She is also the author of the best-seller “Saving Women’s Hearts.”
+She is President-Elect of the American Society for Preventive Cardiology and author of the best-seller “Saving Women’s Hearts.”

 In her role as CardioSmart Editor-in-Chief, Gulati is responsible for the oversight of CardioSmart materials.